Master of Science Health Informatics

 Students will be able to:

-• Define and evaluate the quality and effectiveness of a health informatics technology.
+• Evaluate the quality and effectiveness of health informatics technologies for specific applications

 Career Outcomes